Om Puri: Early life

-Om Puri was born in Ambala, Haryana.
+Om Puri was born on 18 October 1950 in Ambala, in the East Punjab state of India (now in Haryana, India), into a Punjabi Hindu family.
 His father, Tek Chand Puri, worked on the railways and in the Indian Army.
 Puri's parents received no birth certificate and had no records, so his family was unsure of his birth date.
-But his mother told him he had been born two days after the Hindu festival Dussehra.
+But his mother told him he had been born two days after the Hindu festival of Dussehra.
 When he began his schooling, his uncle chose 9 March 1950 as his "official" birthday.
 However, as an adult when he moved to Mumbai, Puri looked up when Dussehra was celebrated in 1950, to establish his birth date as 18 October.

 Puri came from an underprivileged background.
 When he was six years old, his father who was a railway employee was put behind bars on allegations of theft of cement.
 This resulted in their family becoming homeless.
 To make ends meet, Puri's brother, Ved Prakash Puri, worked as a coolie (railway porter) and Puri worked in a local tea shop, did odd jobs and collected coal from nearby railways tracks to support his family.
 He and his brother's children were later brought up by a maid servant, Shanti.

 While working, Puri continued to study.
 After his primary education, he joined the National School of Drama in Delhi to study theatre acting.
 A fellow NSD student who became a long-term friend, Naseeruddin Shah, encouraged Puri to follow him to the Film and Television Institute of India in Poona (present-day Pune).
 In an interview with The Times of India, Puri later recounted his family was so poor that he did not have a decent shirt to wear when he joined FTII.
 According to Shah, Puri was disappointed by his education at FTII, and also was unable to pay tuition fees—when he became well-known, the institute followed up the debt of ₹280, which Puri refused to pay due to the "impish thrill" of owing them money.